AdwoodMicrosoft/microsoft-graph-docs/concepts/onedrive-sharepoint-payment-overview.md

+---
+title: "Payment requirements for the OneDrive and SharePoint APIs"
+description: "Learn about the licensing and payment requirements for the SharePoint and OneDrive APIs in Microsoft Graph.." ms.localizationpriority: high
+author: AdwoodMicrosoft
+ms.prod: "sites-and-lists"
+---

 # Payment requirements for the OneDrive and SharePoint APIs

 This article describes the licensing and payment requirements for the SharePoint and OneDrive APIs in Microsoft Graph.